He Jiankui affair: Related research

 The first successful gene-editing experiment of CCR5 in humans was in 2014.
 A team of researchers at the University of Pennsylvania, Philadelphia, Albert Einstein College of Medicine, New York, and Sangamo BioSciences, California, reported that they modified CCR5 on the blood cells (CD4 T cells) using zinc-finger nuclease which they introduced (infused) into 12 individuals with HIV.
 After complete treatment, the patients showed decreased viral load, and in one, HIV disappeared.
 The result was published in The New England Journal of Medicine.

 Chinese scientists have successfully used CRISPR editing to create mutant mice and rats since 2013.
 The next year they reported successful experiment in monkeys involving a removal of two key genes (PPAR-γ and RAG1) that play roles in cell growth and cancer development.
 One of the leading researchers, Yuyu Niu later collaborated with He Jiankui in 2017 to test the CRISPR editing of CCR5 in monkeys, but the outcome was not fully assessed or published.
 Niu later commented that they "had no idea he was going to do this in a human being."
 In 2018, his team reported an induction of mutation to produce muscular dystrophy, and simultaneously by another independent Chinese team an induction of growth retardation in monkeys using CRISPR editing.
 In February 2018, scientists at the Chinese Academy of Sciences reported the creation of five identical cloned gene-edited monkeys, using the same cloning technique that was used by them to create the first cloned primates Zhong Zhong and Hua Hua in 2018 and Dolly the sheep.
 The mutant monkeys and clones were made for understanding several medical diseases and not for disease resistance.

 The first clinical trials of CRISPR-Cas9 for the treatment of genetic blood disorders was started in August 2018.
 The study was jointly conducted by CRISPR Therapeutics, a Swiss-based company, and Vertex Pharmaceuticals, headquartered in Boston.
 The result was first announced on 19 November 2019 which states that the first two patients, one with β-thalassemia and the other with sickle cell disease, were treated successfully.
 Under the same project, a parallel study on 6 individuals with sickle cell disease was also conducted at Harvard Medical School, Boston.
 In both studies, the gene involved in blood cell formation BCL11A was modified in the bone marrow extracted from the individuals.
 Both the studies were simultaneously published in The New England Journal of Medicine on 21 January 2021 in two papers.
-The individuals have not complained the symptoms and needed blood transfusion normally required in such disease, but the method is arduous and poses high risk of infection in the bone marrow, to which David Rees at King's College Hospital commented, "Scientifically, these studies are quite exciting.
-But it’s hard to see this being a mainstream treatment in the long term."
+The individuals have not complained about the symptoms and needed blood transfusion normally required in such disease, but the method is arduous and poses high risk of infection in the bone marrow, to which David Rees at King's College Hospital commented, "Scientifically, these studies are quite exciting.
+But it's hard to see this being a mainstream treatment in the long term."